 ‘You’ll see, Missy.
 It’s as comfortable as it is silent.’

 ‘Eh… I don’t think so.’
-Granny searches her mind, ‘Maybe before, but now the envelope is usually made of rip-stop nylon.’
+Granny searches her mind.
+‘Maybe before, but now I think the envelope is usually made of rip-stop nylon.’

 ‘Well.
 I think it’s silk.
-It’s much more romantic.’
+It’s much more romantic than nylon.’

-Granny stares at her sister.
-OK.
-If she’s happy thinking it’s silk… She clears her throat, ‘Now… You’ll stay here while I go inside to tell them we’re here.
+‘OK.’
+Granny rolls her eyes.
+If it makes her happy to think it’s silk, silk it is… She clears her throat.
+‘Now… You’ll stay here while I go inside to tell them we’re here.
 Don’t touch anything.’

 Missy cranes her neck, staring up through the gaping mouth of the hot air balloon.
 ‘Wow!
 It’s huge!
 And empty!’

-Granny sighs.
+Granny sighs, and stops her inventory.
 ‘It’s a hot air balloon, Missy.
-Of course it’s huge – each cubic foot of air contained in a hot air balloon can only lift about 7 grams…’ Granny is happy she’s googled the subject last night.
+Of course it’s huge – each cubic foot of air contained in a hot air balloon can only lift about 7 grams…’ Granny is happy she’s can show off her encyclopedic knowledge.

 ‘Oh… That explains the size.
 But how does it work?’